AhmedElsherbini/PADLOC_stats/README.md

 2- "prefix"_presence absence.xlsx  (The detailed one).

-It is a matrix, but the presence or absence (1/0) of each system in each genome.
+It is a matrix, with a presence or absence (1/0) of each system in each genome.
 Very good to fit in heatmaps.

 Thanks